Or 11 keys to getting things done without letting your to-do list own your fucking soul…

 And this brings me to probably the most important one of all…

 11. Remember, you could die tonight

-Right now is all you got, it’s the only thing that’s guaranteed.
+Right now is all you got—it’s the only thing that’s guaranteed.
 In the grand scheme of things, all this shit you’re doing don’t matter much anyway.
-What’s important are things like how much you loved, don’t lose sight of this.
+What’s important are things like how much you loved, so don’t lose sight of this.
 It’s good to have to-dos and goals and to get shit done, but you’re gonna die, and you don’t know when.

 So don’t waste right now stressed out on shit that doesn’t actually matter one bit.

 To-do lists can own us, and the more technology we have that’s meant to make our lives easier and more connected with each other, the more shit it seems we need to do.
 We are busy as fuck.

 Get stuff done, but own your to-do list, don’t let IT own you.

 Enjoy being a human being, instead of being nothing more than a stressed-out human doing.